Equality is a much-lauded quality, but in truth, it is a perpetuated falsehood.

 ‘Death Takes a Holiday at Pemberley House', was a thoroughly refreshing read.

-Not only was the mother-vine of the English language used with alacrity and finesse, this well-paced novel kept my interest from the get-go.
+Not only was the mother-vine of the English language used with alacrity, this well-paced novel kept my interest from the get-go.

 This was my first read of ‘fan fiction’.